 How to create a DMARC record

-In this article, you'll learn how to create a DMARC record for the DMARC policy application of "none".
+In this article, you'll learn how to create a DMARC record for the DMARC policy application of "none," as well as how to configure a domain to receive reports on multiple autoresponders.

 What you'll need: